teguhe/Sync-Mariadb-Table/README.md

-#BASH Script to sync mariadb table
+# BASH Script to sync mariadb table

 this script used to sync mariadb or mysql table from remote server to local, automate this script with cron

-#AUTHOR
+---

+# AUTHOR
 - Teguh Prasetyo (teguhe@gmail.com)
 - Chasmim R. Murzid (cidcuid@gmail.com)

+---

-#CREATED AT
+# CREATED AT
 - 2020